Is Vegan Leather actually better for the environment?

 If you’re okay with donning animal products, wearing a co-product of the animal industry may be an option.
 It’s totally up to you.
 But what about production and the tanning process?

-For a cow hide to turn into a wearable handbag that does not rot, it must be treated and crafted – otherwise we’d all look a bit like Lady Gaga.
+For a cow hide to turn into a wearable handbag that does not rot, it must be treated and crafted – otherwise we’d all look a bit like Lady Gaga and her Meat Dress.
 This process is called tanning.
-Tanning involves removing water molecules from the hide, and soaking it in dehydrating natural tannins or minerals (most commonly chromium sulphate) which replace the molecules and bind the particles together with the collagen present.
-If that science lesson went completely over your head, just know that tanning is the process of turning a cow’s skin into a material beautiful enough for you to want to carry over your arm in public.
+Tanning involves removing water molecules from the hide and soaking it in dehydrating natural tannins or minerals (most commonly chromium sulphate), which replace the molecules and bind the particles together with the collagen present.
+Essentially, tanning is the process of turning a cow’s skin into a material beautiful enough for you to want to carry over your arm in public.

 There are two main ways tanning is practiced.